DMTF/Redfish-Tools/doc-generator/README_config_files.md

 - registry_uri_to_local: For profile mode only, an object like uri_mapping, for locations of registries.
 - subset_doc (command_line: `subset`): Path to a JSON document.
 Generates "Schema subset" output, with the subset defined in that document.
 - supplement_md_dir: Directory location for markdown files with supplemental text.
 Optional.
 See below for more detail.
+- table_xref_format: For markdown only!
+Used with *with-table-numbering*.
+Defines format of caption numbering and xref numbering
 - uri_mapping: this should be an object with the partial URL of schema repositories as attributes, and local directory paths as values.
 - warn_missing_payloads (command line: `warn_missing_payloads`): Boolean, default false.
 Use along with "payload_dir" to be warned of missing example payloads.
 When true, the doc generator will emit a warning for missing examples for all documented schemas, missing Action Response examples with the action has an "actionResponse" property, and missing Action Request examples when the action has parameters.
 - with_table_numbering: Boolean, default false.
 Applies to markdown output only!
 When true, table captions and references will be added to the output.
 You will need to run a post-processor on the output to complete the numbering.
 See TABLE_NUMBER_README.md[TABLE_NUMBER_README.md].
+See 'table-xref-format' for additional information.

 ### In More Detail